bigwiv/Biopython-cn/chr13.rst

                 Clade(branch_length=1.0, name="G")

-The ``Tree`` object contains global information about the tree, such as whether it°Øs rooted or unrooted.
-It has one root clade, and under that, it°Øs nested lists of clades all the way down to the tips.
+The ``Tree`` object contains global information about the tree, such as whether it‚Äôs rooted or unrooted.
+It has one root clade, and under that, it‚Äôs nested lists of clades all the way down to the tips.

 The function ``draw_ascii`` creates a simple ASCII-art (plain text) dendrogram.
-This is a convenient visualization for interactive exploration, in case better graphical tools aren°Øt available.
+This is a convenient visualization for interactive exploration, in case better graphical tools aren‚Äôt available.

 .. code:: verbatim